farscapian/lnplay.live/README.md

 ### Issuing BOLT12 Offers (REQUIRED)

-When creating the [BOLT12 Product Offers](https://docs.corelightning.org/reference/lightning-offer), the amount should be set to the price (in sats per node per hour) as specified in the Product Definition.
+When creating the [BOLT12 Product Offers](https://docs.corelightning.org/reference/lightning-offer), the amount should be set to the price (in sats per node-hour) as specified in the Product Definition.

 Note: The `[quantity]` field is an integer representing ONE NODE HOUR (for 8 nodes running for 2 hour, quantity=16).

 Note: Product customizations (OPTIONAL FOR MVP) MAY be passed to the provisioning script using the [payer_note] field `fetchinvoice` (JSON expected).

-Here's how you create the BOLT12 Product Offer for Product-A, which costs 5sats/node/hour.
+Here's how you create the BOLT12 Product Offer for Product-A, which costs 5sats/node-hour.

 ```bash
 lightning-cli -k offer amount=5sat description="8 nodes" quantity_max=1344  issuer="lnplay.live"